Instructions to authors

 Style and format

-Give full names of authors and their degrees, academic or professional titles, professional affiliations, and complete addresses [specify to whom galley proofs are to be sent].
+A maximum of seven authors may be listed in a byline for a feature story, four for a column, and two for a news story.
+Any other contributors to a piece may be identified in an acknowledgement at the end of the article.
+Give full names of authors and their degrees, academic or professional titles, professional affiliations, and complete addresses (specify to whom galley proofs are to be sent).

 References should be listed numerically in the text, with full citations to appear on a separate page at the end of the text of the article.
+A feature story should comprise a maximum of 25 references, 15 for a column, and 10 for a news story (if any).
 Please be sure to keep the references separate; do not use the feature in Word that automatically generates footnotes.

-References should follow AMA style guidelines.
-Following are some examples:
+References should follow American Medical Association style guidelines.* Following are some examples:

 Figures, tables, and/or other illustrations are welcomed as long as they add significantly to the author’s discussion in the text.
+Due to space limitations, tables, figures, and other illustrations should be limited to a maximum of eight for feature stories, four for columns, and two for news stories.
 Data display should be called a “Table” when presenting precise numerical values that show item-to-item comparisons; the term “Figure” should be used when presenting patterns or trends or illustrating comparisons in text.*

 Displays that present lists of any kind (such as names of board members or checklist items) should be called “box.”
 Photos should be referred to as photos, not figures.